secmancer/sec-notes-repo/Hack The Box/HTB Academy/Skill Paths/Information Security Foundations/Introduction to Windows Command Line/PowerShell/PowerShell Scripting and Automation.md

     Add-Content ~\Desktop\recon.txt $Vars
   }
 ```
 - `New-Item` creates our output file for us first, then notice how we utilized one more variable (`$Vars`) to format our output.
-We call each variable and insert a descriptive line in between each.
-Lastly, the `Add-Content` cmdlet appends the data we gather into a file called recon.txt by writing the results of $Vars.
-Our function is shaping up now.
-Next, we need to add some comments to our file so that others can understand what we are trying to accomplish and why we did it the way we did.
+- We call each variable and insert a descriptive line in between each.
+- Lastly, the `Add-Content` cmdlet appends the data we gather into a file called recon.txt by writing the results of $Vars.
+- Our function is shaping up now.
+- Next, we need to add some comments to our file so that others can understand what we are trying to accomplish and why we did it the way we did.

 ### Comments within the Script
 - The (`#`) will tell PowerShell that the line contains a comment within your script or module file.
-If your comments are going to encompass several lines, you can use the `<#` and `#>` to wrap several lines as one large comment like seen below:
+- If your comments are going to encompass several lines, you can use the `<#` and `#>` to wrap several lines as one large comment like seen below.
 - #### Comment Blocks
 ```powershell